-2.1 Admission of a student who is subject of an Education, Health and Care Plan (formerly a Statement of Special Educational Needs)
+2.1 Admission of a student who is subject of an Education, Health and Care Plan

-The Special Educational Needs and Disability Code of Practice January 2015 requires mainstream schools to admit all pupils who have an Education Health and Care Plan where it has been requested by parents/carers as their school preference and named by the Local Authority (LA).
+The Special Educational Needs and Disability Code of Practice January (2015) requires mainstream schools to admit all pupils who have an Education Health and Care Plan where it has been requested by parents/carers as their school preference and named by the Local Authority (LA).

-The LA must comply with this request and name the school in the Statement/EHC plan unless:
+The LA must comply with this request and name the school in the EHC plan unless:

-- it would be unsuitable for the age, ability, aptitude or SEN of the child - the attendance of the of the child or young person there would be incompatible with the efficient education of others, or the efficient use of resources
+- it would be unsuitable for the age, ability, aptitude or SEN of the child - the attendance of the of the child or young person would be incompatible with the efficient education of others, or the efficient use of resources behalf of the Governing Body.

-Where a parent/carer has expressed a preference for their child to have a place at Hayes School the home local authority for the child consults with the Principal who will respond to the consultation on behalf of the Governing Body.
 For admissions at secondary transfer this process typically takes place following the Year 5 Annual Review.

+Where a parent/carer has expressed a preference for their child to have a place at Hayes School the home local authority for the child consults with the Principal who will respond to the consultation on